How to Write a Great Meeting Invitation

 One of the best ways to avoid this situation is to pay more attention to crafting a meeting invitation.

-It does not have to happen to you.
-Here is how you can reduce missed meetings—by you and those you want to meet.
+It doesn't have to happen to you.
+Here's how you can reduce missed meetings—both for you and the people you want to meet.

 1. Leverage the subject line.

-Having all that data upfront will help burn the meeting into peoples' make it easier for them to catch up if they jump in at the last minute.
+Having all that data upfront will help solidify the meeting in people's minds, making it easier for them to catch up if they join in at the last minute.

 2. Include the Location and Communication Channel

-We are all guilty of opening meeting invitations that we have accepted at the last minute, and there is often confusion about how to connect.
-Getting locations and communications channels wrong is one of the biggest reasons people miss meetings.
-Put the place, time, and communications channel (phone, video, in-person) in the subject line.
-You want to let people know:
+We all occasionally accept meeting invitations at the last minute, and confusion about how to connect frequently occurs.
+Mistakes with locations and communication channels are major reasons people miss meetings.
+Include the location, time, and preferred communication method (phone, video, or in-person) in the subject line.
+You want to communicate:

-Use the location field of the invitation to provide as much information as possible to avoid miscues.
-Your goal is to ensure that the meeting happens.
-Including all these details may feel overkill, but it will also communicate your professionalism and that the meeting is important.
+Use the location field of the invitation to provide as much detail as possible to prevent misunderstandings.
+Your goal is to ensure that the meeting takes place.
+Including all these details might seem excessive, but it will also demonstrate your professionalism and show that the meeting is important.

 3. Repeat the Details in the Description Field